German conservative: May's Brexit request void without parliament's backing

 “May just asked #EU for short #Brexit extension.
 But without backing by cabinet and parliament her request is meaningless,” German conservative Norbert Roettgen, who is head of the foreign affairs committee in Germany’s parliament, said on Twitter on Wednesday.

 “EU leaders should defer decision until #UK presents an approved plan.
-EU cannot become accomplice of May’s internal tactical maneuvers,” he added.
+EU cannot become accomplice of May’s internal tactical manoeuvres,” he added.
+(Reporting by Michelle Martin Editing by Joseph Nasr)